-Free Grab-and-Go breakfast and lunch will be provided through December 31 or until federal funding is depleted.
+Free Grab-and-Go breakfast and lunch will be provided through the end of the 2020-2021 school year or until federal funding is depleted.
 Community members 18 and under can get meals for no cost at any Dysart school.
 Children no longer need to be present.
 Learn more…

 Food / Household Essential Resources

 The Women, Infants & Children (WIC) Program is designed to help keep pregnant and breastfeeding women and their children under age 5 healthy.
 WIC is a nutrition program that provides nutrition and health education, healthy food and other services free to Arizona families who qualify.
 WIC services are now available by phone or virtual meetings.
 Call 1-877-809-5092 ext.
 081536 between 8 - 5 p.m.